spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/identifiers.md

 ## Node SVIDs

 When using a node attestor other then k8sPsat, you may need to add some node entries to the database.
-You can make static entries for them by using the spire server's identity as the parent.
+You can make static entries for them by using the SPIRE Server's identity as the parent.
 To link up to the k8sPsat

 Example: